hashicorp/vagrant/docs/getting-started/index.md

 automatically be placed on your `PATH`.
 On other systems, you must add `/opt/vagrant/bin` to your `PATH`.

+If a Vagrant package is not available for your platform, you can also install using [RubyGems](http://rubygems.org/gems/vagrant) via a `gem install vagrant`.
+But note that the packages are the preferred and best supported method of installation.

 ## Your First Vagrant Virtual Environment

 <pre>